Real Estate Legal & Tax Consultancy in Turkey for Foreign Property Owners (2025 Guide)

 Real Estate Investment & Turkish Citizenship Connection

-Choosing eligible property: Not every purchase qualifies.
-The aggregate price on the title(s) must be at least $400,000.
-This can be one property or multiple.
-A SPK‑certified valuation must also confirm the market value meets/exceeds $400k.
-We typically advise aiming slightly above (e.g., $420k) to allow valuation headroom.
-Additional constraints apply: you cannot buy from a foreign seller, and a property previously used for someone else’s CBI is ineligible.
-Your lawyer verifies eligibility upfront to avoid costly missteps.
+- Choosing eligible property: Not every purchase qualifies.
+A SPK-certified valuation must confirm the market value meets the threshold.
+You cannot buy from a foreign seller, and a property previously used for someone else's CBI is ineligible.

-Currency conversion & payment compliance: Funds must be converted to TRY via a Turkish bank with a Foreign Currency Purchase Certificate and paid to the seller by bank transfer with proper references.
-These are strictly audited.
-A Turkish Law Firm coordinates the exchange certificate and transfer documentation so nothing jeopardizes your application.
+- Currency conversion & payment compliance: Funds must be converted to TRY via a Turkish bank with a Foreign Currency Purchase Certificate.
+A Turkish Law Firm coordinates the exchange certificate and transfer documentation.

-Title deed acquisition & 3‑year lock: At transfer, you (or your attorney via PoA) sign a commitment not to sell for 3 years; an annotation is placed on the tapu.
-You can live in or rent the property during this period; after three years you may sell without affecting your citizenship.
+- Title deed acquisition & 3-year lock: At transfer, you sign a commitment not to sell for 3 years; an annotation is placed on the tapu.

-Certificate of Conformity: Your lawyer applies to the Ministry of Environment, Urbanization and Climate Change to obtain this certificate confirming your investment meets the criteria (deed, valuation, exchange certificate, etc.).
-It’s a prerequisite for the citizenship filing.
+- Certificate of Conformity: Your lawyer applies to the Ministry of Environment, Urbanization and Climate Change to obtain this certificate.
+It's a prerequisite for the citizenship filing.

-Residency & citizenship filings: First, we obtain a short‑term investor residence permit; then we file the citizenship application with notarized/apostilled and translated documents (passports, birth/marriage certificates, police clearances, photos).
-Precision in document formatting prevents delays or rejections.
+- Residency & citizenship filings: First, obtain a short-term investor residence permit; then file the citizenship application with all required notarized, apostilled, and translated documents.

 Title Deed Fraud and Property Scam Prevention